 B.A.
 History and Sociology The University of New Mexico 2009

 M.A.
 History (African Diaspora and the Caribbean) New York University 2012

 Area(s) of Expertise

->

-> My research and teaching interests are in the histories of Atlantic world slavery, the transatlantic slave trade, and imperial crime and punishment.
-My current book project, "Dangerous Characters: Transportation as Punishment and Atlantic World Slavery” explores the use of transportation as a form of discipline and punishment for enslaved women and men convicted and sentenced by slave courts in the British Caribbean.
-“Dangerous Characters” critically examines the relationship between slavery, criminality, commodification, and freedom across the black Atlantic world.
+My research and teaching interests are in the histories of Atlantic world slavery, the transatlantic slave trade, and imperial crime and punishment.
+My current book project, "Geographies of Punishment, Spaces of Freedom: Criminal Transportation and the Everyday Politics of the Enslaved in Jamaica during the Era of Abolition” explores the use of transportation as a form of discipline and punishment for enslaved women and men convicted and sentenced by slave courts in the British Caribbean and subsequently sold and removed to Spanish-held regions such as New Orleans, Spanish Florida, Cuba, Panama, and Colombia.
+“Geographies of Punishment, Spaces of Freedom” critically examines the relationship between slavery, criminality, commodification, and freedom across the Black Atlantic world.